accurascan/iOS-KYC/README.md

 // if you want to enable SSL certificate pinning for Liveness API set it true.
 // if 'evaluateServerTrustWIthSSLPinning()' is true must have to add SSL Certificate of Your liveness API Server in Your Proeject's Root directory liveness.evaluateServerTrustWIthSSLPinning(true)

+// If an API key is required, call the following method to set it liveness.setApiKey("Your Api-Key");
 ```

 Step 2: Handle Accura liveness Result